 Muscular dystrophy is a group of inherited diseases characterized by weakness and wasting away of muscle tissue, with or without the breakdown of nerve tissue.
 There are 9 types of muscular dystrophy, with each type involving an eventual loss of strength, increasing disability, and possible deformity.

 The most well known of the muscular dystrophies is Duchenne muscular dystrophy (DMD), followed by Becker muscular dystrophy (BMD).

-Listed below are the nine different types of muscular dystrophy.
+Listed below are the 9 different types of muscular dystrophy.
 Each type differs in the muscles affected, the age of onset, and its rate of progression.
 Some types are named for the affected muscles, including the following:

 Age at onset

 Symptoms are almost identical to Duchenne, but less severe; progresses more slowly than Duchenne; survival into middle age.
 As with Duchenne, disease is almost always limited to males.

 Symptoms include general muscle weakness and possible joint deformities; disease progresses slowly; shortened life span.

 Symptoms include general muscle weakness and wasting; affects pelvis, upper arms, and upper legs; eventually involves all voluntary muscles; survival beyond 20s is rare.
 Seen in boys only.
 Very rarely can affect woman, who have much milder symptoms and a better prognosis.